Loading

 Reinventing vanilla

-In collaboration with some of the most high-profile Millennial food experts and social media influencers we worked to imagine new varieties of vanilla.
+In collaboration with some food experts and social media influencers we worked to imagine new varieties of vanilla.
 These new types of vanilla are totally different to the ‘classic’ vanilla consumers know and love.
 With a focus placed on surprising and intriguing flavor profiles, this is vanilla to excite and surprise, with flavors ranging from rich and savory to raw and earthy.

 More than just a flavor